sukhjitsehra/LaTeX/README.md

-The participants of the Workshop are encouraged to download following software, suitable for their Operating System.
+The students are encouraged to download from the following softwares, suitable for the operating system.

 LaTeX Distribution
 ------------------

 It is a set of typesetting system which includes many packages to be used by the user.
-The LaTeX distribution has different name for different operating systems (Linux: TeX Live (cross-platform), Mac OS X: MacTeX and Windows: proTeXt/MikTeX).
+The LaTeX distribution has different names for different operating systems (Linux: TeX Live (cross-platform), Mac OS X: MacTeX and Windows: proTeXt/MikTeX).

-Choosing your Copy
+Choosing your copy
 ------------------

 - If you’re new to TeX and LaTeX or just want an easy installation, get a full TeX distribution.